booka3z/twb_workshop/README.md

-# twb_workshop
-Tea with Bestie x PyLadies Workshop
+# Tea with Bestie x PyLadies Workshop

 This is the material that we'll be using in the workshop on Oct 24, 2015